wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-node-burst.md

 This article shows you how to add Azure "burst" nodes (worker role instances running in a cloud service) on-demand as compute resources to an existing HPC Pack head node in Azure.
-This lets you scale up the compute capacity of the HPC cluster in Azure, without maintaining a set of preconfigured compute node VMs.
+This lets you scale up the compute capacity of the HPC cluster in Azure on-demand, without maintaining a set of preconfigured compute node VMs.

 ![Burst nodes][burst]

 >[AZURE.TIP] If you use the [HPC Pack IaaS deployment script](/documentation/articles/virtual-machines-hpcpack-cluster-powershell-script) to create the cluster in Azure, you can include Azure burst nodes in your automated deployment.
+See the examples in that article.

 The steps in this article will help you add Azure nodes quickly to a cloud-based HPC Pack head node VM for a test or proof of concept deployment.
-The procedure is essentially the same as the one to “burst to Azure” to add cloud compute capacity to an on-premises HPC Pack cluster.
+The procedure is essentially the same as the one to "burst to Azure" to add cloud compute capacity to an on-premises HPC Pack cluster.
 For a tutorial, see [Set up a hybrid compute cluster with Microsoft HPC Pack](/documentation/articles/cloud-services-setup-hybrid-hpcpack-cluster).
 For detailed guidance and considerations for production deployments, see [Burst to Azure with Microsoft HPC